Franklin Delano Floyd: Death of Suzanne Sevakis

-Floyd raised Suzanne Sevakis as his daughter.
-He gave several inconsistent statements regarding how she came to be in his custody.
-One such story is that he "rescued" Sevakis when her biological parents abandoned her.
-The earliest known record of Sevakis after she was kidnapped was her elementary school registration in an Oklahoma City school in 1975.
-She was registered under the alias "Suzanne Davis."
-Authorities suspected that she was born in the late 1960s and kidnapped by Floyd between 1973 and 1975.

-Suzanne Sevakis, now living under the name "Sharon Marshall," graduated from high school in Forest Park, Georgia, in 1986.
-Floyd was now living as "Warren Marshall".
-Sharon earned a full scholarship to the Georgia Institute of Technology to study aerospace engineering.
+Suzanne Sevakis, then living under the alias Sharon Marshall, graduated from Forest Park High School in Forest Park, Georgia, in 1986.
+Floyd was living under the alias Warren Marshall.
+Sevakis earned a full scholarship to the Georgia Institute of Technology to study aerospace engineering.
 Unfortunately, as she told a friend, she was pregnant, and her "father" Warren would not allow her to attend college.
-She and Warren instead moved to Tampa, Florida, after she gave birth to a child in 1988, who was then placed for adoption.
-Sharon began working as an exotic dancer and married Floyd in 1989 in New Orleans; by then, the two had begun using the aliases Clarence Marcus Hughes and Tonya Dawn Tadlock.
-It was discovered years later that Sharon had given birth to a daughter while living in New Orleans.
-The daughter was given up for adoption.
+She gave birth to a child who was placed for adoption.
+She and Floyd moved to Tampa, Florida, where she began working as an exotic dancer.
+Sevakis became pregnant again, giving birth to Michael Anthony Hughes in 1988.
+She and Floyd were married in 1989 in New Orleans; by then, the two had begun using the aliases Clarence Marcus Hughes and Tonya Dawn Tadlock, with Sevakis becoming Tonya Dawn Hughes on the marriage certificate.
+It was discovered years later that Sevakis had given birth to a daughter while living in New Orleans.
+The daughter was placed for adoption.
 Her name is Megan.